I work with international literature and culture on these projects:

 New Books In German

-From 2014-2018 I was project coordinator and research assistant on the international project ‘Writing Brecht’, based at Oxford University.
-This research and translation project is devoted to extending and developing the corpus of Brecht’s works in English.
-It involves several major publications, including the first collected edition of Brecht’s poetry in English translation and a brand new collection of his writings on performance, also translated into English.
-The project also hosts a number of events, including performances of Brecht’s poetry and drama, outreach events for schools, and in 2016 the conference of the International Brecht Society.
+From 2014-2018 I was project coordinator and researcher on the international project ‘Writing Brecht’, based at Oxford University.
+This research and translation project was devoted to extending and developing the corpus of Brecht’s works in English.
+It involved several major publications, including the first collected edition of Brecht’s poetry in English translation and a brand new collection of his writings on performance, also translated into English.
+The project also hosted numerous events, including performances of Brecht’s poetry and drama, outreach events for schools, and in 2016 the conference of the International Brecht Society.
+In 2017 I established a partnership with Crisis Skylight and Arts at the Old Fire Station in Oxford, which culminated in a performance of Brecht-inspired poems by Crisis members, a performance of ‘A Berlin Kabaret’ by Sphinx Theatre, and a publication of the poems, Words as Weapons.

 Oxford German Network

 I was the founding coordinator of the Oxford German Network, which brings together all those interested in German language and culture by facilitating contacts between the University of Oxford, local schools of all types, local organisations and companies.
 Our purpose is to foster an appreciation of German language, linguistics, literature and culture in all their rich diversity and historical depth, and to act as a beacon for enhancing the profile of German across the UK.
 The network also runs an annual national competition for learners of German: the Oxford German Olympiad.
 I am an OGN associate, most recently conducting research into how undergraduates can participate in MFL outreach, co-funded by the German Embassy in London.
 You can read the resulting report here.

-Widening participation in higher education is very important to me, and I have been involved in several access initiatives, including:
+Widening participation in higher education is very important to me, and I have been involved in several access initiatives, including those listed below.
+The Queen’s College Translation Exchange, which I founded in 2018 (see above), is dedicated to widening participation.

 - UNIQ (formerly the Modern Languages Sutton Trust Summer School), Oxford University